 In order to illustrate the potential impacts of demographic change, I developed some simple back of the envelope projections to 2028 using the Census Bureau’s population projections and CES data.
 This is not intended to be a demand forecast as demographics are just one of many factors that influence wind demand.

 Changes in the composition of the adult population are potentially more important.
 If age/race-specific spending rates were to remain constant, demographic change would cause per capita wine expenditures to decline by about 2.5% by 2028.
-This is mainly due to the declining white share of the adult population.
+This is mainly due to the increase in the racial-ethnic minority share of the LDA population.

 The combined effect of slowing population growth and declining per capita spending would reduce growth in wine expenditures to about 6% (in constant dollars) over the next ten years.
 Thus, this admittedly crude analysis demonstrates that demographic factors are a net negative, but they don’t appear to be powerful enough to derail the wine industry’s expansion by themselves.